357 Magnum vs 9mm – The Ultimate Showdown

 Our Take – Revolver vs Automatic

-Either way, both concepts are well proven.
-That being said, the 9mm seems to excel more for concealed carry pistols and for defensive firearms.
-The higher capacity and faster follow-up shots are invaluable for defensive shooting.
+While both concepts are well-proven for various applications, the 9mm tends to excel in areas like concealed carry and general defensive firearms.
+Its higher capacity and the ability to deliver rapid, accurate follow-up shots are invaluable in self-defense scenarios.

 All 9’s